Johnson & Johnson and Asbestos

 - Beginning in the 1960s, Johnson & Johnson began to focus more resources on pharmaceuticals.
 It played an important role in creating tamper-resistant pill bottles after people died from contaminated Tylenol.
 The company invented disposable contact lenses and coronary stents.[1]

-Today, Johnson & Johnson reaches more than $70 billion a year in sales from hundreds of subsidiaries.
+Today, Johnson & Johnson has sales of more than $70 billion a year from hundreds of subsidiaries.
 Only in recent years has the company faced backlash over the connection between talcum powder and cancer, resulting in many lawsuits.

 Is Baby Powder Safe?